obdemirel/MRI_Recon_basics/README.md

 # MRI_Recon_basics
-This is a tutorial of MRI reconstructions including CG-SENSE, GRAPPA, compressed sensing and image enhacement using deep learning. ]
+This is a tutorial of MRI reconstructions including CG-SENSE, GRAPPA, compressed sensing and image enhacement using deep learning on an example dental image.

 To run this code, please use basic_MRI_recon.m